 Sunny Health & Fitness, as shown by our list of the best exercise bikes under 500 dollars, is one of the best manufacturers of budget fitness gear around, so it may come as no surprise we're featuring the company again here.

-Ultimately, we feel this Sunny Health & Fitness Magnetic Elliptical is a great option to consider if you're looking to upgrade your home gym on a budget.
+Ultimately, we feel this magnetic machine is a great option to consider if you're looking to upgrade your home gym without breaking the bank.

 If you're limited to space and in need of something slightly more compact, then this Schwinn Fitness 411 might be your answer